-After serving as a reporter, anchor, talk show host, Glasgow moved in front of the camera to become the lead sports anchor at KIRO TV.
+After serving as a reporter, anchor, and talk show host, Tom moved in front of the camera to become the lead sports anchor at KIRO TV.
 He then became the first primary anchor at FSN, where he co-hosted the Emmy Award winning Northwest Sports Report and Pac-10 Tonight.

-Glasgow was also part of a team that recently won an Emmy Award for a live/unedited sports event for his play-by-play on the 2010 USC-WSU football game.
+Tom was also part of the team that won an Emmy Award for a live/unedited sports event for his play-by-play on the 2010 USC-WSU football game.

-The Pacific Lutheran University graduate also spent two seasons as the play-by-play voice of the NBA's Vancouver Grizzlies before the franchise's move to Memphis.
-In addition, Glasgow has hosted pregame and postgame shows for the Washington Huskies, Seattle Seahawks and Seattle Mariners.
+After attending Pacific Lutheran University, Tom spent two seasons as the play-by-play voice of the NBA's Vancouver Grizzlies before the franchise's move to Memphis.
+In addition, he has hosted pregame and postgame shows for the Washington Huskies, Seattle Seahawks and Seattle Mariners.

 Tom and his wife Heidi reside in Issaquah with their two daughters Abby and Olivia.

-Francis is one of the godfathers of Washington AAU/summer basketball.
-During his 16 years as a consultant to Adidas grassroots basketball, he helped found nationally renowned Friends of Hoop with former Sonics coach and current Sacramento Kings head coach George Karl, and was directly involved in the rise to national prominence of the Seattle Rotary Select program.
+From 1994-2012 Francis was a consultant to the Adidas grassroots basketball marketing unit.
+He helped found nationally renowned Friends of Hoop with former NBA head coach George Karl and was directly involved in the rise to national prominence of the Seattle Rotary Select program.
+He is known as one of the godfathers of Washington AAU/summer basketball.
 He has been recognized by the New York Times, ESPN the Magazine and Sports Illustrated as being one of the persons directly responsible for Seattle becoming a “hotbed” of high school basketball.
-Since 1998 the State of Washington has produced 17 NBA first round draft picks.
+Since 1998 the State of Washington has produced 20 NBA first round draft picks.